2014 UEFA Women's Under-19 Championship: Venues

+Squads

+Each national team have to submit a squad of 18 players.

 Qualification

 There were two separate rounds of qualifications held before the final tournament.

 Qualifying round

 In the qualifying round 44 teams were drawn into 11 groups.
 The group winners and ten best runners-up of each group advance.
 The draw was held on 20 November 2012.

 Elite round

 In the elite round the 21 teams from the first qualifying round were joined by top seeds Germany, England and Spain.
 The 24 teams of this round were drawn into six groups of four teams.
 The group winners and the runners-up team with the best record against the sides first and third in their group advanced to the final tournament.

+Qualified teams

+The following teams qualified for the final tournament.